 When feelings cannot be processed efficiently due to an underdeveloped foundation, emotional baggage is created.
 This baggage triggers us so we tend to react instead of respond effectively.
 Yelling, slamming doors, crying, melt downs, getting angry, low frustration tolerance, and freezing up are common examples.
 This in turn, affects our ability to connect with others.

 Brain Fit Academy fully recognizes and address this root cause scenario.
 Using natural tools we move our bodies, and we move the energy in our bodies, to reorganize the foundational systems.
-With this stage of development complete, we are able to access higher level abilities to communicate and make meaningful connections.
+With this stronger foundation, we are able to access higher level abilities to communicate and make meaningful connections.